Graduate Assistantships & Fellowships

 Graduate assistant appointments are temporary.
 Continuation depends upon availability of funds, level of enrollment, research needs, and satisfactory performance.
 Salaries are paid in accordance with the budget policies and payroll procedures of the university.
 The Board of Trustees is obligated to pay certain fixed charges against the institution and thereafter pay salaries in full insofar as funds are available.
 If for any reason beyond the control of the Board of Trustees funds are not available, salaries will be prorated.

 Each graduate assistant must be in a degree-seeking program and registered in the classification of MST, EDS, PHD, or GPR.
 The student also must be registered for at least one course (during each academic term of the assistantship), must satisfy the minimum course load specifications of the individual departments and must be making satisfactory progress toward the degree.

 Workloads for graduate assistants are defined on the basis of a normal teaching load or the equivalent time in other duties as determined by each department head and the dean of the school or college in which the assistant is employed.
 For example, a one-third workload is one-third of a normal teaching load.
-Graduate students may hold multiple assistantships and the assistantships may come from different units on campus, but together they cannot add up to more than a 100 percent appointment.
+Graduate students may hold multiple assistantships and the assistantships may come from different units on campus, but together they cannot add up to more than a 0.50 FTE (20 hours per week) appointment.
 Maximum course loads for graduate assistants are determined by individual departments.
 It is recommended that graduate students working more than half-time not carry a full academic load.